PHP Data Types

 Summary: in this tutorial, you will learn about PHP data types including scalar types, compound types, and special types.

-A type specifies the amount of memory that allocates to a value associated with it.
+A type specifies the amount of memory allocated to a value associated with it.
 A type also determines the operations that you can perform on it.

-PHP has ten primitive types including four scala types, four compound types, and two special types:
+PHP has ten primitive types including four scalar types, four compound types, and two special types:

 PHP Types